 The Holistic Research Center supports research, publishing, and presenting in the mental health field of study.
 The Center also hosts film screenings, an annual symposium, and various community gatherings that focus on exploring mental health and holistic ideas.

-The Solt Evans Leap Project
+The Solt Evans LEAP Program

-A project of JFKU’s Sport Psychology program, the LEAP Project is a service learning program in which students gain practical experience while making positive contributions to local youth.
+A project of JFKU’s Sport Psychology program, the LEAP Program is a service learning program in which students gain practical experience while making positive contributions to local youth.
 Via camps and other sports programs, LEAP participants provide mental skills training, team building, and empowerment to underserved youth in the community.

 JFKU Law Clinics